-• Develop and maintain undergraduate and graduate recruiting brochures (in consultation with the College Communication office).

-- Organize participation and representation of BCMB (identify faculty/students etc.) in UTK-wide recruiting events targeting undergraduate as well as graduate students recruitment. - Social media ambassadors engagement - Collaborate and coordinate with faculty liaisons in other Biology major concentrations (Ecology and Evolutionary Biology and Microbiology) to organize division-wide recruiting and engagement events, including the Fall freshman welcome Spring graduate picnics.
-This includes recruiting faculty and developing materials needed for these events - Establish a vision and strategies for recruiting graduate students into BCMB
+- Develop and maintain undergraduate and graduate recruiting brochures (in consultation with the College Communication office). - Organize participation and representation of BCMB (identify faculty/students etc.) in UTK-wide recruiting events targeting undergraduate as well as graduate students' recruitment. - Social media ambassadors' engagement - Collaborate and coordinate with faculty liaisons in other Biology major concentrations, (Global Health in Biology, Ecology and Evolutionary Biology and Microbiology) to organize division-wide recruiting and engagement events, including the Fall freshman welcome Spring graduate picnics.
+This includes recruiting faculty and developing materials needed for these events.